- 1. Components of an elite release

 As the ball descends in the downswing, the hand will cup and the elbow will bend, leading to the hand scooping under the bowling ball.
 This scooping motion places the fingers under the ball, creating the longest potential arc line to travel during the release motion.
 This concept is seen in the downswing sequence of Chris Barnes.
 This is also where the index finger moves forward and under the bowling ball as seen at the beginning of the Sean Rash release sequence.

 The release into the follow through is a combination of turning while extending downward into the lane.
-For the top players in the world, the arm fully extends as the ball is released in front of the foot onto the lane.
-The ...
+For the top players in the world, the arm fully extends as the ball is released in front of the foot onto the ...

 Already a premium member?
 Click here to log in.